awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 **Note**
 If your CSV files are in a folder in your S3 bucket and you want to upload multiple CSV files to a dataset with one dataset import job, use this syntax without the CSV file name\.

+1. For **Tags**, optionally add any tags\.
+For more information about tagging Amazon Personalize resources, see [Tagging Amazon Personalize resources](tagging-resources.md)\.

 1. Choose **Finish**\.
 The data import job starts and the **Dashboard Overview** page is displayed\.

    The dataset import is complete when the status shows as ACTIVE\.
 You can now train the model using the specified dataset\.